How to get to the Seven Rila Lakes/Sapareva Banya from Sofia?

 How to get to Veliko Tarnovo from Sofia

-No “day trips” list would be complete without a small historical town.
-Koprivshtitsa is a historic town in central Bulgaria that would make a delightful day trip for those looking to immerse into Bulgaria’s 19th century revival architecture and history – a period of national awakening and struggle for independence, crucial for the foundation of the modern Bulgarian nation.
-The spirit of the Bulgarian National revival is soaked into every stone of the narrow-cobbled streets meandering in this ancient town while the names of some of the most renowned Bulgarian revival leaders and hero’s eco behind the high stone fences around their proud homes, turned today into inviting museum houses.
+No list of day trips would be complete without a charming historical town—and Koprivshtitsa fits the bill perfectly.
+Located in central Bulgaria, this picturesque town offers a delightful escape for anyone eager to immerse themselves in Bulgaria’s 19th-century Revival architecture and history—a period of national awakening and struggle for independence that laid the foundation for the modern Bulgarian state.
+The spirit of the Bulgarian National Revival seems to echo from every stone along the town’s narrow, cobbled streets, while the names of some of the most revered Revival leaders and heroes still resonate behind the high stone walls of their once-proud homes, now preserved as inviting museum houses.

-There are many legends about the town’s beginnings.
-However, all of them agree Koprivshtitsa dates back to the end of the Second Bulgarian Kingdom (the end of the 14th century).
-The most dramatic hour in the town’s history was during the April Uprising in 1876, which was one of the most serious Bulgarian attempts to regain independence from the 5-century long Ottoman rule.
+Legends surround the town’s beginnings, but historians agree that Koprivshtitsa dates back to the end of the Second Bulgarian Kingdom in the late 14th century.
+Its most dramatic chapter came during the April Uprising of 1876, one of the most significant Bulgarian efforts to regain independence after nearly five centuries of Ottoman rule.

-In 1978, Koprivshtitsa was recognized as a national architectural reserve with a total of 388 architectural, historical, artistic, and ethnographic monuments.
-Today it is known for its authentic Bulgarian architecture and for its folk music festivals, making it a very popular destination, well worth a visit.
+In 1978, Koprivshtitsa was declared a national architectural reserve, home to 388 architectural, historical, artistic, and ethnographic monuments.
+Today, it is famous not only for its authentic Bulgarian architecture but also for its vibrant folk music festivals—making it a destination well worth a visit.

 Distance from Sofia: 111 km

-The North-West of Bulgaria often gets ignored when it comes to day trips from Sofia.
-However, The Belogradchik rocks is one of the most popular natural landmarks in Bulgaria.
-Located just outside the town of Belogradchik, in the western part the Balkan range, are incredible natural formations, sometimes referred to as “the 8th wonder of the world”.
-The peculiar yellow-red color sculptures tower at 200m above the ground and take up an area of about 30 sq.km.
-According to the historians they have started forming some 230 million years ago at the bottom of the sea.
-Time has sculptured them creating marvelous shapes and human fantasy has given them intriguing names.
-Even today you can hear lots of legends regarding this place, that make it even more attractive spot to visit.
+Northwest Bulgaria often gets overlooked when it comes to day trips from Sofia.
+However, the Belogradchik Rocks remain one of the country’s most popular natural landmarks.
+Located just outside the town of Belogradchik, in the western part of the Balkan Range, these incredible rock formations—sometimes referred to as the ‘8th Wonder of the World’—are truly a sight to behold.
+The peculiar yellow-red rock sculptures rise up to 200 meters above the ground and cover an area of around 30 square kilometers.
+According to historians, their formation began some 230 million years ago at the bottom of a prehistoric sea.
+Over time, nature sculpted them into marvelous shapes, while human imagination gave them intriguing names.
+Even today, the rocks are surrounded by countless legends, adding to the mystique and appeal of the place.

 Distance from Sofia: 190 km

-There are also plently of options for organised trips to all of these places.
+There are also plenty of options for organised trips to all of these places and more.

 Also check out our Ultimate Sofia Travel Guide